mbporter/WitchHatMerch/README.md

 If you still don't see updates after these steps, tell me which hosting service you use and I can help investigate further (CI build logs, branch settings, or cache rules).

-If you'd like, I can:
-- Add categories or advanced filters (price ranges, in-stock), or
-- Wire the page to a small CMS or create a simple admin interface to update the JSON.

 Enjoy — let me know what to add next!